 Note that the Professional Master's of Engineering program is distinct from the Master's in ECE program.
 You can find more information about the Professional Master's program here.

-- May 1: U.S. citizens must submit applications and all supporting materials by May 1.
+- May 1: U.S. citizens and permanent residents

 *Please note that we do not accept applications for spring or summer admission.

-For admission to the graduate programs in Electrical and Computer Engineering, applicants should hold an undergraduate degree in electrical or computer engineering or a related field (math, computer science, physics, or other areas of engineering) and have an overall grade point average of 3.0 (B+) or better.
+For admission to the graduate programs in Electrical and Computer Engineering, applicants should hold an undergraduate degree in electrical or computer engineering or a related field (math, computer science, physics, or other areas of engineering) and have an overall grade point average of 3.5 (B+) or better.
 In exceptional cases, students with a lower GPA may also be admitted.
 Other criteria include overall academic record, strength of recommendations, GRE scores, and adequacy of preparation.
 We do not post a minimum GRE score requirement.
 International students’ TOEFL or IELTS scores are also taken into consideration.
-Please see the Office of International Services website for the minimum TOEFL and IELTS requirements.
+Please see the International Student and Scholar Service's website for the minimum TOEFL and IELTS requirements.
 Applicants are competitively judged by a faculty committee.